jtimm-gicw/reading.notes/201/class6.md

 **Why Use Methods in JavaScript?**
 Methods enable objects to have functionality, making them more powerful and allowing code to be modular and organized.
 They are essential for adding behaviors to objects and are a fundamental part of object-oriented programming in JavaScript.

+## Things I want to know more about
+**I wanto to know more about how to connect arrays/objects to functions in javascript.**